quixio/quix-docs/docs/platform/tutorials/telemetry-data/telemetry-data.md

 If you need any assistance, we're here to help in [The Stream](https://join.slack.com/t/stream-processing/shared_invite/zt-13t2qa6ea-9jdiDBXbnE7aHMBOgMt~8g){target=_blank}, our free Slack community.

-### Samples
+### Code samples

 Most of the code you'll need has already been written.
-It lives in our samples, which are accessible from inside the Quix portal or directly via our open source [GitHub](https://github.com/quixio/quix-samples){target=_blank} repo.
-We'll be referring to the samples often so make sure you know where it is.
+It lives in our code samples, which are accessible from inside the Quix portal or directly via our open source [GitHub](https://github.com/quixio/quix-samples){target=_blank} repo.
+We'll be referring to the code samples often so make sure you know where it is.

 ## Components